biscuit-auth/biscuit-go/parser/GRAMMAR.md

 ## Atom

-Represents a Datalog type, can be one of: symbol, variable, integer, string, or date.
+Represents a Datalog type, can be one of: symbol, variable, integer, string, date or bytes.

 - symbol is prefixed with a `#` sign followed by text, e.g. `#read`
 - variable is prefixed with a `$` sign followed by an unsigned 32bit base-10 integer,  e.g. `$0`
 - integer is any base-10 int64
 - string is any utf8 character sequence, between double quotes, e.g. `"/path/to/file.txt"`
 - date is RFC3339 encoded, e.g. `2006-01-02T15:04:05Z07:00`
+- bytes is an hexadecimal encoded string, prefixed with a `hex:` sequence

 ## Predicate